webauthz/handbook/README.md

 needed in every deployment, and applies only to non-users of the application, the ones that need it will be satisfied by this feature.

+## Request step does not specify state parameter

+In OAuth 2.0, an application must generate a `state` value and include it as a query parameter when redirecting the user to the authorization server.
+This both identifies the request to the client and acts as a CSRF token.

+In Webauthz, the authorization server generates the `state` value and includes it in the response of the request API.
+The authorization server includes the same `state` value in as a query parameter when redirecting the user to the client application's `grant_redirect_uri`.
+The client application MUST check that the query parameter is the expected value.

+In Webauthz, a client application SHOULD include its own CSRF token in the `grant_redirect_uri`.
+When user is redirected to that location, the client application SHOULD check that the CSRF token matches the expected value.
+However, since the `state` value can be used for both purposes, this is not strictly required.

+Moving the generation of the `state` value to the authorization server relieves the client application of the responsibility to generate unique random values in the protocol, simplifying the implementation of Webauthz client libraries and applications.

 ## Exchange step always requires client authentication

 In OAuth 2.0, the access token request may be "authenticated"